-Plant guide: Cosmos
+Plant guide: cosmos

 Latin name:

-Cosmos Bipinnatus
+Cosmos bipinnatus

 The cheerful cosmos is, for us, a must-have plant in the garden.
 An easy-to-grow annual, with round flowerheads dancing on thin stems above fine, feathery foliage, cosmos is a cottage garden favourite that never seems to go out of fashion.
 It’s a great introductory plant to try if you’re new to growing your own flowers; a single pack of seed can reliably produce lots of tall impressive plants that give pops of colour in a late Summer border, or for cutting and filling the house with vases full of blooms from July all the way through to Autumn.